 There are several pieces of information that go into a defining a map source:

 - Minimum and maximum zoom levels that the map provides

 - A bounding box for the region the map covers (defined by the Northeast and Southwest corners of a box that contains the entire map)

-- A URL where the tile lives on the internet
+- A URL where the tiles live on the internet

 - A name and description